green-coding-solutions/website/README.md

 They are however loaded in the site-style.html and site-scripts.html.
 There the bundling code is visible.
 Add new files to the bundle there

-- Exception to this rule is the dynamic way of rendering the meetup images.
-They are handled in index.css.
-Here all /meetup content articles are looped and for their value .Meetupimg some dynamic CSS rules are written out.

 ## Template
 This site uses the Candy Flat Theme.
 (Internal: It is in the company Shared Drive.)